 Until retirement, he was the Global Managing Partner for Accenture’s Health & Life Sciences business.
 He spent most of his 28 years with Accenture working with pharmaceuticals, medical products, regulatory and healthcare organisations.

 His experience includes work with the MHRA, the NHS and various health authorities.
-He is currently a Non-Executive Board Member of AVA CAD Software, an Advisor to the Shareholders' Council of ZS Associates and a Governor of the Mottram St Andrew School.
+He is currently a Non-Executive Board Member of AVA CAD Software, an Advisor to the Shareholders' Council of ZS Associates and a Governor of the Mottram St Andrew Primary Academy.

-Hugh joined the Board in April 2011.
+Hugh joined the Board in April 2011, was appointed to the Remuneration Committee in 2012 and to the Nominations Committee in 2015.
 He has been Chairman of Guy’s and St Thomas’ NHS Foundation Trust since February 2011, having retired as Permanent Secretary at the Department of Health in 2010.

 Sir Hugh lives in south London and is married with two children.

 Suki joined the Board in April 2011.
 She is an entrepreneur, passionate believer in business partnerships and co-founder of the consultancy, Oystercatchers.
 Suki helps world class businesses develop Strategic Partnerships and Marketing Excellence Programmes to empower their brands and people.
 Clients include McDonald's, RSA, Bupa, Avis and British Airways.

 In 2012 she was awarded an Honorary Doctorate by Coventry University for her services to International Business and Charity.

 Currently Suki is Chairman of The Marketing Society, a leading member of WACL (Women in Advertising & Communications London) and is on The Board of Trustees of Touraid.

 In 2012 she was given Freedom of the City of London, and owns her own gin company called Bunker Gin.